A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Quantum Fourier spectral method

 \section{Quantum Fourier spectral method}

 We introduce next the quantum implementation of the Fourier spectral method for arbitrary Dirichlet boundary conditions.
-The forcing vector is encoded as the initial state of a quantum system, and the partial differential equation is solved by evolving the state of the quantum system.
-According to the postulates of quantum mechanics, the state vector of the quantum system must be of unit length and its evolution unitary.
-In this Section, we switch to Dirac notation, which is analogous to the standard vector notation, to distinguish between quantum mechanical and classical vectors.
-Introductions to Dirac notation can be found in standard texts on quantum computing~\cite{ikeAndMike,kaye2006introduction,rieffel2011quantum} and earlier work~\cite{liu2024towards}.
+The forcing vector is encoded as the initial state of a quantum system, and the partial differential equation is solved by applying a sequence of unitary transformations to the state.
+In this section, we switch to Dirac notation, which is analogous to the standard vector notation, to distinguish between quantum mechanical and classical vectors.
+Introductions to Dirac notation can be found in standard texts~\cite{ikeAndMike,kaye2006introduction,rieffel2011quantum} and our earlier work~\cite{liu2024towards}.